GibsonRuitiari/Asobi/README.md

 # Asobi

-Asobi  in japanese means 'play'.
+Asobi  in Japanese means 'play'.
-Asobi is a comic application that allows one to read english comics from the likes of dc, marvel, image, one-shot comics, basically it is a market of comics that borrows its inspiration from other platforms such as Tayichomi.
+Asobi is a comic application that allows one to read English comics from the likes of DC, Marvel, Image, one-shot comics, basically it is a market of comics that borrows its inspiration from other platforms such as Tayichomi.

 The app is still in progress and under heavy development.
-It employs the use of recommended architectures (mvvm) and jetpack libraries.
+It employs the use of recommended architectures (MVVM) and jetpack libraries.

 ## Tech stack used